NillionNetwork/nillion-docs/docs/quickstart.md

 You've successfully written your first single party Nada program, stored it on a local network cluster, stored secrets on the network, and run compute against secrets.
 Keep exploring by

+- running other examples

-- running other single party program examples in the [client_single_party_compute folder](https://github.com/nillion-oss/nillion-python-starter/tree/main/client_single_party_compute)
+  - single party program examples in the [client_single_party_compute folder](https://github.com/nillion-oss/nillion-python-starter/tree/main/client_single_party_compute)

-- leveling up: run multi party examples in the [client_multi_party_compute folder](https://github.com/nillion-oss/nillion-python-starter/tree/main/client_multi_party_compute)
+  - multi party examples in the [client_multi_party_compute folder](https://github.com/nillion-oss/nillion-python-starter/tree/main/client_multi_party_compute)
+  - permissioning secrets examples in the in the [permissions folder](https://github.com/nillion-oss/nillion-python-starter/tree/main/permissions) for storing and retrieving permissioned secrets and revoking permissions

+- reading about [Nillion concepts](/concepts) and the [Nada-lang framework](nada-lang-framework)

-- learning how to permission secrets (storing and retrieving permissioned secrets, revoking permissions) in the [permissions folder](https://github.com/nillion-oss/nillion-python-starter/tree/main/permissions)
+- learning how to interact with and manage programs, secrets, and permissions on the Nillion Network with [Nillion Client](/nillion-client)